 Your available credit is credit you haven’t used, and is worked out by taking your closing balance off your credit limit, i.e. credit limit – closing balance = available credit.
 (We’re getting to closing balance next.)

 Unless you’ve overdue amounts or you’ve gone over your limit, this red box only shows your closing balance, due date (or due now), and minimum payment.
 If you have a balance transfer this box will also show your interest free days payment.

 This is the total amount owing on your credit card when we “print” your statement, i.e. once the statement period ends.

 If you want to pay off your entire credit card debt for the month, this is the amount you’ll need to pay.
-If you pay this amount by the due date each month, we won’t charge you purchase interest.
+If you pay this amount, or if your statement displays an interest free days payment, this amount, by the due date each month, we won’t charge you purchase interest.

 To the left of the payment details box, your account summary breaks down your closing balance (more on that below).

 We must receive payment by this date.
-This is at least your total minimum payment, or if you want to reduce interest, your entire closing balance.
+This is at least your total minimum payment, or if you want to reduce interest, your entire closing balance, or if your statement displays an interest free days payment, this amount.
 Your previously-mentioned payment window closes at the end of your due date.